gymreklab/cse185-spring19/project_guidelines.md

  * Describe the steps of your data processing pipeline.
 Which specific tools will you need to use?
 Your analysis must include at least 5 different tools.
 Downloading data does not count, nor do sub-commands within a single piece of software or trivial commands (e.g. `cp`).
  * One of the software tools must be either: (1) a tool we haven't used in class, which you will need to install yourself (2) an executable script (not just plotting) that you wrote for this project.

 Turn in a PDF of your proposal.
 Font Arial 11 with 1-inch margins.
+1.5-line spacing.

 ### Proposal scoring:
 Proposals are worth 3% of your grade.
 They are scored out of 6 points: